 None of these options are perfect, and none of them are better than the other.
 However, making sure that you put as many — or all — of them to work for you at the same time will help you get the best results for your phone’s health and overall happiness.

-Remember that the goal of learning how to clear cache on iPhone is to make your iPhone run smoother.
+Remember that the goal of learning how to clear the cache is to make your iPhone run smoother.
 Using the tips above, you’ll be able to understand its importance and, of course, clear the unnecessary, cluttering data.
 The end result is a better iPhone which produces a better user experience.

 If you have any comments or questions about how to clear cache on iPhone.
 Please feel free to share them in the comment section below.